icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Teaminal](https://www.teaminal.com) - Standup, retro, and sprint planning tool for remote teams.
 Free for up to 15 users.
   * [teamwork.com](https://teamwork.com/) — Project management & Team Chat.
 Free for five users and two projects.
 Premium plans are available.
   * [teleretro.com](https://www.teleretro.com/) — Simple and fun retrospective tool with icebreakers, gifs and emojis.
 The free plan includes three retros and unlimited members.
+  * [Tenzu](https://tenzu.net/) — Lightweight project management tool for agile teams.
+The SaaS relies on free contributions; users can always choose to give 0 and there is no features paywall {[more details](https://tenzu.net/pricing/)}
   * [testlio.com](https://testlio.com/) — Issue tracking, test management and beta testing platform.
 Free for private use
   * [terrastruct.com](https://terrastruct.com/) — Online diagram maker specifically for software architecture.
 Free tier up to 4 layers per diagram.
   * [todoist.com](https://todoist.com/) — Collaborative and individual task management.
 The free plan has: 5 active projects, five users in the project, file uploading up to 5MB, three filters, and one week of activity history.